Neil Moss incident: Aftermath

 The story of Moss's death was widely publicised, including in European, Australian, and American newspapers.
 The cave remained closed to the public until after the inquest with the lights remaining lit as a sign of respect.
 The publicity included accusations of fault although the coroner reached a verdict of death by misadventure with no fault on the part of Moss's original party or the rescuers.
 The incident led to a brief negative attitude towards caving with some calling for it to be banned although it did raise awareness of foul air in tight dead end crevices.

 The incident also featured in the novel One Last Breath (2004) by Stephen Booth.
+Robert MacFarlane dedicated four pages to the story in his book "Underland".
 In 2006 fellow Derbyshire caver Dave Webb released a documentary Fight For Life – The Neil Moss Story on DVD after researching the incident since 1991, including interviews with rescuers and a member of Moss's party, in response to contradictory news coverage of the event.
 The documentary was released with an added introduction on Webb's official YouTube channel on 31 May 2025.
+An account of the unsuccessful rescue effort is given in "Entombed" by David Ward (2025).